 Following the novelty in research, the Institute for Oncology and Radiology of Serbia (IORS) is making constant efforts to strengthen the cooperation between clinicians and researchers, all with the aim of focusing on excellence and the application of research results in practice.
-In this sense, in 2015, Professor Marina Nikitović, radiation oncologist, and Tatjana Stanojković, Full Research Professor, molecular biologist, launched an initiative to form a team for radiobiology at IORS.
-Starting from previous studies of acute and late genitourinary toxicity, published in the doctoral thesis of Dr. Vesna Stanković, radiation oncologist, mentored by Professor Marina Nikitović, as well as published papers [10, 11], began the research within the study: "Predictive Significance of Inflammatory Mediators for Early Toxicity and Response to Radiotherapy in Patients with Prostate Cancer" This is the first time in Serbia that new translational research in the field of radiobiology and molecular radiation oncology has been launched at IORS.
-This investigation was a starting point for the further upgrade of the capacity in radiobiology in Serbia that has been under development for the past five years at IORS.
-Strengthening these topics, which are in the focus of the most influential European and world centers for cancer research and RT, will make a significant contribution to the advancement of cancer research at a national and international level.
+In this sense, in 2015, Professor Marina Nikitovic, radiation oncologist, and Tatjana Stanojkovic, Full Research Professor, molecular biologist, launched an initiative to form a team for radiobiology at IORS.
+Starting from previous studies of acute and late genitourinary toxicity, published in the doctoral thesis of Dr. Vesna Stankovic, radiation oncologist, mentored by Professor Marina Nikitovic, as well as published papers [10, 11], began the research within the study: "Predictive Significance of Inflammatory Mediators for Early Toxicity and Response to Radiotherapy in Patients with Prostate Cancer."
+This is the first time in Serbia that new translational research in the field of radiobiology and molecular radiation oncology has been launched at the Institute of Oncology and Radiology of Serbia.
+This investigation was a starting point for the further upgrade of the capacity in radiobiology and Serbia that has been under development for the past five years in IORS.
+Strengthening these topics, which are in the focus of the most influential European and world centers for cancer research and radiotherapy, will make a significant contribution to the advancement of cancer research at a national and international level.

-Since 2016, the IORS team for radiobiology consists of researchers and radiation oncologists at the Department of Experimental Oncology, Laboratory for Biological Response Modifiers, as well as the Department of Radiotherapy of Solid Tumors.
-The team has experience in RT, radiobiology, and molecular RT; the application of enzyme-linked immunosorbent assay for determination of biomarkers; extraction of DNA and RNA from different starting materials; investigating microRNA in cancer; detection of polymorphic variants of various genes (single nucleotide polymorphisms); analysis of specific subpopulations of immune cells in patients by flow cytometry; data processing.
+Since then (2016), the IORS team for radiobiology consists of researchers and radiation oncologists at the Department of Experimental Oncology, Laboratory for Biological Response Modifiers, as well as the Department of Radiotherapy of Solid Tumors.
+The team has experience in radiotherapy, radiobiology, and molecular radiotherapy; the application of ELISA assays for determination of biomarkers; extraction of DNA and RNA from different starting materials; investigating microRNA in cancer; detection of polymorphic variants of various genes (single nucleotide polymorphisms, SNPs); analysis of specific subpopulations of immune cells in patients by flow cytometry; data processing.
 Also, transcriptome profiling and radiosensitivity studies for radiotoxicity prediction in patients with prostate cancer have been initiated, as well as epigenetic studies in patients with glioblastoma.
-As a result of these activities, a Laboratory for Radiobiology was established at IORS.
+As a result of these activities, a Laboratory for Radiobiology was established at the Institute of Oncology and Radiology of Serbia.